After you have inserted the object, you can change it in many ways. Make sure it is selected (click on it once) to do the following:

 To make the background of an image transparent, so it blends to your background, click on the image and go to the Picture Tools Format Ribbon.

 Click on the Remove Background icon, then PowerPoint will guess which part of the image to remove (shown below in purple), and bring up the Background Removal Ribbon.
 This Ribbon allows you to make adjustments to the area that will be removed.
 This tool does well with single color removal, but it can also work on more complicated backgrounds as well.

 You can play with the brightness, contrast, and color using the options in the Adjust Group or modify the shape, border and effect in the Picture Styles Group.
-A new tool in Office 2010 is Artistic Effects, found in the Adjust Group.
+Another tool is Artistic Effects, found in the Adjust Group.
 Move your mouse over preset effects to preview how they would look on your image, and then click on it to apply it.